 Many people make the mistake of believing that being charged with driving

 with the possession of a suspended license is simply going to be another

-a criminal offense and you could be made to serve jail time and pay hefty
+and you could be made to serve jail time and pay hefty fines.
+In addition,

-fines.
-In addition, because it is a crime, if you are convicted you will
+because it is a crime, if you are convicted you will have a permanent

-have a permanent criminal record.
-This record may make it difficult to
+criminal record.
+This record may make it difficult to find gainful employment,

 Penalties for DWLS

-can bring severe criminal penalties to the convicted.
-In the state of
+criminal charge which can bring severe criminal penalties to the convicted.
+In the state

-Under this law, it is considered a criminal offense to drive on state
+(2012).
+Under this law, it is considered a criminal offense to drive on